Conquering Impostor Syndrome

 It's All About Momentum

 When I take a step back and think about the little things I do to stave off Imposter Syndrome, they're essentially small contributions to build momentum, helping me accomplish the medium to large goal I'm tasked with.
 I liken it to basketball: I love shooting three-pointers, but when they aren't going in, I need to make a few layups and hit a few free-throws to work up confidence because there's nothing like hearing the sound of the ball hitting the net.
-These tiny bits of validation add up, and as those positive feelings keep coming, I suddenly find myself with a air of confidence that pushes me to take on bigger things.
+These tiny bits of validation add up, and as those positive feelings keep coming, I suddenly find myself with an air of confidence that pushes me to take on bigger things.
 So how does that strategy apply to my every day work?
 Let's have a look!

-"Little wins" are by fair the most effective way to gain momentum.
+"Little wins" are by far the most effective way to gain momentum.
 Too often we see our large tasks as a huge mountain and knowing where to start can demotivate or overload the brain, paralyzing us into doing nothing or causing us to lose interest.
 When we break down tasks they become more manageable, something you can chip away at.
 But the little wins don't even need to relate to your big tasks or even your assigned project at all -- they're all about getting something on the board somewhere.

 Here are a few ways you can score little wins to jumpstart your day: